How to write a business report.

 - Margins and spacing.

-Set standard page margins throughout the document, and ensure you have appropriate spacing between paragraphs and sections.
+Maintain consistent page margins throughout the document and ensure there's enough spacing between paragraphs and sections for a clean, professional look.

 - Images and graphics.